carlsmith/coffeeshop/docs/book/cosh_storage.md

 You can also pass in a hash as the only argument.
 Hashes and introduced in [the next page][1].

-The `set` function always returns the value it set to storage.
+The `set` function returns the value it set to storage.

+Note: Throughout the cosh API, URLs are distinguished from key strings by simply checking if the string contains a colon or a slash; if it does, it's a URL, else a key string.
+For this reason, you can not create keys containing either of those characters.

 ## Function: `get`